DexterHill0/spwn-CMPL/README.md

 <br>

 ## Execution
 When run, the generated executable will execute the SPWN code within.
-For speed, it stores this code in a temporary file.
+For speed, it stores this code in a temporary directory.
 The generated executable can be executed with 3 flags:
 ```
 no flags - runs the spwn code and keeps the temporary directory
 ```